Glomerulonephritis (gluh-MARE-you-low-ne-FRY-tis) is a kidney

 this takes is different for every child.
 Acute GN that doesn't respond to treatment

 can become chronic.

-eating a healthy diet while limiting protein, potassium, phosphorus, and
+eat a healthy diet with less protein, potassium, phosphorus, and salt

-getting plenty of exercise (at least 1 hour a day for kids over age 2)
+get plenty of exercise (at least 1 hour a day for kids age 2 and older)

 take medicines to lower high blood pressure

 When these methods don't help enough to prevent lasting kidney damage, kids may

 Follow the doctor's advice to help protect your child's kidneys and give your child

 the best chance of slowing down or stopping kidney damage or failure.